 Analysis of Nonperforming and Classified Assets.
 We consider foreclosed assets and loans that are nonaccruing and accruing delinquent for 90 days or more to be nonperforming assets.
-Under current accounting guidelines, a loan is individually evaluated for impairment as impaired when, based on current information and events, it is probable that the creditor will be unable to collect all amounts due under the contractual terms of the loan agreement.
+Under current accounting guidelines, a loan is defined as impaired when, based on current information and events, it is probable that the creditor will be unable to collect all amounts due under the contractual terms of the loan agreement.
 When a loan becomes 90 days delinquent, the loan may be placed on a nonaccrual status at which time the accrual of interest ceases, the interest previously accrued to income is reversed and the loan is placed on a cash basis.
 Typically, payments on a nonaccrual loan are applied to the outstanding principal and interest as determined at time of the collection of the loan.

-We may grant a concession or modification for economic or legal reasons related to a borrower's financial condition that we would not otherwise consider resulting in a modified loan which is then identified as a loan modification due to the borrower experiencing financial difficulty.
+We may grant a concession or modification for economic or legal reasons related to a borrower's financial condition that it would not otherwise consider resulting in a modified loan which is then identified as a troubled debt restructuring ("TDR").
 We may modify loans through rate reductions, extensions of maturity, interest only payments, or payment modifications to better match the timing of cash flows due under the modified terms with the cash flows from the borrowers' operations.
-Loan modifications are intended to minimize economic loss and to avoid foreclosure or repossession of collateral.
-Loan modification made due to borrowers experiencing financial difficulties are individually evaluated for purposes of calculating our allowance for credit losses.
+Loan modifications are intended to minimize the economic loss and to avoid foreclosure or repossession of the collateral.
+TDRs are considered impaired loans for purposes of calculating our allowance for loan losses.